How to Plan a Trip to Pukapuka

 For more advice on planning your travels to Pukapuka, check out the Northern Cook Islands Transport Guide: 9 Ways to Get to (& Around) the Northern Group.

 Visitors to Pukapuka usually stay in the island’s guesthouse.
-If there are more people on the island than the guesthouse can facilitate, then the nearby Island Administration building is opened up for guests.
+If there are more people on the island than the guesthouse can accommodate, then the nearby Island Administration building is opened up for guests.

 Pukapuka Guesthouse